Eleanor Roosevelt: Recognition and awards

 In 2007, Eleanor Roosevelt was named a hero by The My Hero Project.

 On April 20, 2016, United States Secretary of the Treasury Jacob Lew announced that Eleanor Roosevelt would appear with Marian Anderson and noted suffragettes on the redesigned US$5 bill scheduled to be unveiled in 2020, the 100th anniversary of the 19th Amendment of the U.S. Constitution, which guaranteed women the right to vote.

 In 2020, Time magazine included Eleanor Roosevelt on its list of 100 Women of the Year.
 She was retroactively named Woman of the Year 1948 for her efforts on tackling issues surrounding human rights.

-Roosevelt will be honored on an American Women quarter in 2023.
+Roosevelt was honored on an American Women quarter in 2023.

+Awards and organizations in her name

+In 1989, the Eleanor Roosevelt Fund Award was founded by the American Association of University Women (AAUW); it "honors an individual, project, organization or institution for outstanding contributions to equality and education for women and girls."
+It has been on hiatus since 2011.